pocomane/brewed-in-the-apocalypse/bita.md

 TODO : Add more detail to the last two (and find the right position in the list) !!!

 TODO : make a move to let the player to create part of the world !

+TODO : Insert these principes in scenarist moves, and delete from there.
+Keep only the ones too broad to be put in a move (idelly none).

 A note about the question asked by scenarist to the players: they may be provocative to push a reaction, like in "They are after you, do you prepare